Dan Golinsky

 October 10, 1952- November 12, 2016

 Dan had a deep passion for real estate, an industry in which he worked for the better part of forty years.
-From New York to San Antonio to eventually Miami, Dan continued to leave his mark on the landscape around him, with projects such as the Regal Cinema on Miami Beach’s Lincoln Road standing as a testament to his hard work and determination and bringing unprecedented value to the cities he called home.
-Through real estate, Dan also fostered a number of meaningful relationships with peers and mentors, many of whom he would call his closest friends.
+From New York to San Antonio to eventually Miami, Dan continued to leave his mark on the landscape around him, with projects such as the Regal Cinema on Miami Beach’s Lincoln Road standing as a testament to his hard work and foresight.
+Through real estate, Dan brought unprecedented value to the cities he called home while fostering a number of meaningful relationships with peers and mentors, many of whom he would call his closest friends.

 Outside of work, Dan had a number of interests.
-Dan was a voracious reader and a hungry intellect, always educating himself on something new, as he could find a deeper meaning and purpose in almost anything.
-A loyal Alabama football fan, Dan would never miss a game on TV, typically watching them with father Leon and the rest of the family.
-Dan also loved skiing with his brothers, going on a variety of “adventures” with his kids Evan and Marlee and hosting parties at the beloved Golinsky family home in Coconut Grove, a home where he lived for almost thirty years.
+Dan possessed an insatiable intellect and was a voracious reader, always educating himself on something new.
+A diehard Alabama football fan, Dan would never miss a game on TV, typically watching them with father Leon and the rest of the family.
+Dan also loved skiing with his brothers, going on a variety of “adventures” with his kids Evan and Marlee, and hosting parties at the beloved Golinsky family home in Coconut Grove.
+He loved Labrador Retrievers, with Leo and Levi his loyal companions.

-Above all else, Dan cherished his personal relationships with friends and family.
-Dan was deeply committed to his family, taking care of his parents as they aged and spending time with his loyal brothers.
-Dan loved his wife Myrna of twenty years, and the two beautiful children they had who become their world.
-Dan was also blessed to have a large group of loyal friends, who could count on him for advice and counsel and who he knew always had his back.
+Above all else, Dan cherished his family.
+Dan was deeply committed to his parents, taking care of them in old age.
+Dan loved his wife Myrna of twenty years, and the two beautiful children they had who became their world.
+He spent tons of time with his two brothers and was a cornerstone of his extended family.
+Dan was also blessed to have a large group of eclectic friends, who could count on him for thoughtful advice and never-ending humor.

 The world lost one of the good ones all too soon, but his soul and his wisdom lives on in all who knew him, particularly his kids.
-Everyone who knew Dan has a unique memory with him, yet all of these stories revolving around his passion and determination in one way or another.
-Dan will forever be missed as no one can quite possibly fill the void he left, but by retelling his stories and living life the way Dan would have, to the fullest, we can carry his legacy from generation to generation.
+By retelling Dan’s stories and living life the way Dan would have, to the fullest, we can carry his legacy from generation to generation.
+A legacy underscored by the importance of laughter!